Carhartt facing calls for boycott over vaccine mandates

 After copies of the message were circulated on social media, prominent conservatives and Republican figures weighed in.

-"Well Carhartt has labelled the unvaccinated dangerous and implemented a vaccine mandate," attorney Molly McCann, who has represented former US President Donald Trump, wrote on Twitter.
+"Well Carhartt has labelled the unvaccinated dangerous and implemented a vaccine mandate," conservative attorney Molly McCann wrote on Twitter.

 "Pretty rich from a company sustained by the ranchers, farmers, labourers, etc. who make this country great and celebrate her values of freedom and liberty."